vipulnaik/diet-exercise-health/profile-information/health-profile.md

 2024-12-13 (December 2024)  | 4.3 | 5044 | Food preparations and openings (no completion data)
 2024-09-03 (September 2024) | 4.5 | 3456 | Food preparations and openings (no completion data)
 2024-04-30 (April 2024) (not fasting) | 4.1 | N/A | Food purchases (but I haven't constructed the query yet)

+When preparations and openings data is available, I use the following command to get average potassium consumption in the *week* prior to the
+test:

 ```sql
 select avg(potassium_in_mg) from interpolated_nutrient_consumption where datediff(<test date>,consumption_date) between 1 and 7;